IoUCert: Robustness Verification for Anchor-based Object Detectors: Background

 Verification aims to certify a network's robustness.
 A network $N$ is \emph{robust} to input constraints $\zeta_x$ (\eg, $\ell_\infty$ bounds, brightness, or blurring~\cite{Kouvaros+21,BruecknerLomuscio25}) if $N(x)$ satisfies output constraints $\zeta_y$ for all $x \in \zeta_x$.
 Here, $\zeta_y$ encodes OD correctness as defined above.

-Interval Bound Propagation (IBP)~\cite{Gowal+19} is a fast, incomplete method that propagates concrete intervals.
-However, it often produces overly loose bounds due to its inability to capture variable dependencies~\cite{Wang+18b}.
+Interval Bound Propagation (IBP)~\cite{Gowal+19} is a fast, incomplete method that propagates concrete intervals, but it often yields loose bounds as it cannot capture variable dependencies~\cite{Wang+18b}.
 Symbolic Interval Propagation (SIP) mitigates this by propagating symbolic bounding equations.
-Forward SIP performs propagation starting at the input layer~\cite{Wang+18a,KernBueningSinz22} but cannot capture all dependencies.
-The CROWN/DeepPoly/back-substitution method~\cite{Zhang+18,Singh+19a,HenriksenLomuscio21} performs symbolic propagation from a layer for which bounds are required back to the input layer to fully capture dependencies between variables and obtain even tighter bounds.
-When bounds remain too loose, branch-and-bound strategies can be used to partition the problem space and reduce relaxation errors. \textit{Input splitting} partitions the input space into subspaces and is effective for networks with low input dimensions~\cite{Wang+18b,Botoeva+20} while \textit{Neuron splitting} is more suitable for verification problems with high input dimensionality~\cite{Botoeva+20,Ferrari+22}.
+The CROWN\slash DeepPoly\slash back-substitution method~\cite{Zhang+18,Singh+19a,HenriksenLomuscio21} propagates symbolically from the layer of interest back to the input to fully capture dependencies and obtain tighter bounds.
+When bounds remain too loose, branch-and-bound partitions the problem space to reduce relaxation errors.
+This is done via \textit{input splitting} for low input dimensions~\cite{Wang+18b,Botoeva+20} or \textit{neuron splitting} for high-dimensional problems~\cite{Botoeva+20,Ferrari+22}.

-Verifying OD models with standard SIP is challenging because verifiers typically target ReLU networks (YOLOv3 uses LeakyReLU) and require linear relaxations for all nonlinear components (e.g., box construction).
-In Section~\ref{sec:method}, we overcome these limitations by proposing a coordinate transformation to bypass certain nonlinearities, derive optimal IoU bounds, and define optimal LeakyReLU relaxations.
+Verifying OD models with standard SIP is challenging because verifiers typically target ReLU networks (YOLOv3 uses LeakyReLU) and require linear relaxations for all non-linear components (\eg, box construction).
+In Section~\ref{sec:method}, we overcome these limitations by proposing a coordinate transformation to bypass certain non-linearities, derive optimal IoU bounds, and define optimal LeakyReLU relaxations.